mattermost/docs/source/install/install-rhel-66-mysql.rst

   ``mysql> grant all privileges on mattermost.* to 'mmuser'@'%';``

-After the database is set up, you can install Mattermost server.
+With the database installed and the initial setup complete, you can now install the Mattermost server.